derrickh1980/AngularCLISampleWithCustomModalModule/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.1.

+# ModalModule

+This project was designed to show a working example of a modal module.
+The idea with a modal module is all modals in a project live in the module and are called and created through a modal service.
+The modal module makes all modals available to the entire application.

+The modal module lives in the modules/modal folder and the load modal used as the example lives in the modules/modal/components folder.
+All logic to show the load modal is located in the app.component ngOnInit() function.

+Modals are not loaded at compile time, they are loaded when the modal service creates them.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.